Marvel's Spider-Man: Music

-All of the currently released games in the Marvel's Spider-Man series have been composed by John Paesano.
+The Marvel's Spider-Man games have been composed by John Paesano, while Marvel's Wolverine was composed by David Fleming.
 The respective soundtracks for Marvel's Spider-Man and Marvel's Spider-Man: Miles Morales have been collected in digital streaming and physical vinyl formats in collaboration with Mondo.
 Additionally, three vocal tracks were produced for the Miles Morales original soundtrack: "I'm Ready" by Jaden Smith, and "Where We Come From" and "This is My Time" by Lecrae.
 A vocal track for Marvel's Spider-Man 2, "Swing" by EarthGang ft.
 Benji, was released on streaming services in September 2023.

 Comics

 City at War (2019)

 Marvel's Spider-Man: City at War was published by Marvel Comics as their first title under their Gamerverse label in March 2019, serving as a six issue comic book adaptation of Marvel's Spider-Man's main campaign narrative, while expanding on specific story events.
 The adaptation was written by Dennis Hopeless, with art by Luca Maresca and colorist David Curiel.